How to Spend a Long Weekend in Jersey: The Perfect Jersey Itinerary

 Ideally, you will want at least a long weekend in Jersey or four days in Jersey to really get to see each corner of the island, but if you have the chance to stay longer you most definitely should.

 What is the best time to visit Jersey?
+What is the best month to go to Jersey?

-Jersey has distinct seasons as per mainland Britain so depending on what you want from your time in Jersey, depends on when the best time to visit is.
-The spring is when the island begins to come to life after the winter, with fresh blooms across the island perfect for hiking, the summer months of June, July and August are the warmest in the early to mid-20 degrees which means you can easily partake in some water-based activities around the coastline.
+Jersey in the spring is when the island begins to come to life after the winter, with fresh blooms across the island perfect for hiking, the summer months of June, July and August are the warmest in the early to mid-20 degrees which means you can easily partake in some water-based activities around the coastline.
 Autumn in Jersey is when the warmer weather begins to disappear and the landscape begins to change colours, it is still a great time of year to get out hiking and exploring the beaches of the island though, but it can get down as cold as 3 degrees over the winter months of December, January and February.

 There are also some key events that are held in Jersey every year which may persuade you to visit Jersey at a different time of year such as Liberation Day 9th May, celebrating the liberation of the island after World War 2 occupation, the International Air Display September in St Aubins Bay and of course the Jersey Christmas Markets in December.